 The Consolidated entity's interests in financial assets included in Note 14, other than controlled entities and financial assets classified as available-for-sale, are stated at fair value, with movement in market value recognised in the Income Statement.
 Financial assets classified as being available-for-sale are stated at fair value with movements in market value recognised within a Fair Value reserve.
 The fair value of available-for-sale financial assets is determined by reference to their quoted bid price at the reporting date.

-Purchases and sales are recognised on trade date - the date on which the Consolidated entity commits to purchase or sell assets.
-Investment income includes dividends which are recognised in the
+Purchases and sales are recognised on trade date - the date on which the Consolidated entitle commits to purchase or call assets.